-4. Revisions: This Continuing Resolution shall be reviewed and revised as necessary by the Congregational Council.
+Revisions: This P&P shall be reviewed and revised as necessary by the Congregation Council.

-- 5. Applicability: These policies and procedures shall apply to all current and future members, pastors, employees, and volunteers. - 6.
-Distribution: This Continuing Resolution shall be distributed to all paid employees, including pastors, and unpaid volunteers who have, or will have, the responsibility of working with, caring for, or supervising preschoolers, children, youth, or mentally handicapped individuals.
+Distribution: This P&P shall be distributed to all paid employees, including pastors, and unpaid volunteers who have, or will have, the responsibility of working with, caring for, or supervising preschoolers, children, youth, or mentally handicapped individuals.
 This shall occur on an annual basis, usually in January, to all involved.